-There are tons of cash bonus credit cards that offer you money for meeting a spending requirement in the first few months.
+There are many cash bonus credit cards that offer you money for meeting a spending requirement in the first few months.
 These cards are a good way to get a hefty rebate on your purchases at the start, especially if they also have no annual fee.
 But it’s important to remember that initial bonuses are just that – initial.
 You’ll want to choose a card that provides great everyday perks even after you earn the bonus.

-Today’s best cash bonus credit cards:
+Here are some of the best cash bonus credit cards:

-Many cash back credit cards let cardholders earn more cash back than the cost of the annual fee.
+Many cash back credit cards let cardholders earn more than the cost of the annual fee.
 However, what you really want is a card that allows you to earn cash back as efficiently as possible.

 Wherever you spend the most money on your credit card will determine whether a flat-rate cash back card is better for you, or a card that’ll earn you bonus cash back in specific categories.

-If you’re looking for a new cash back card, check out the best cash back credit cards and find the one that’s most worth it for you.
-But remember, as with any card, you need to be sure to use a cash back credit card responsibly for it to be worthwhile in the long run.
+If you’re looking for a new card, check out the best cash back credit cards and find the one that’s most suitable for you.
+However, make sure to use a cash back credit card responsibly for it to be worthwhile in the long run.
 No credit card, regardless of the cash back rate, is worth it if you overspend and find yourself in debt with a damaged credit score.